Rupreht/mtproxy/README.md

 `docker run -d -p443:443 -v ./config:/data -e WORKERS=16 alexdoesh/mtproxy:latest`

 ## Monitoring
 The MTProto proxy server exports internal statistics as tab-separated values over the http://localhost:2398/stats endpoint.
-Please note that this endpoint is available only from localhost: depending on your configuration, you may need to collect the statistics with `docker exec mtproto-proxy curl http://localhost:2398/stats`.
+Please note that this endpoint is available only from localhost: depending on your configuration, you may need to collect the statistics with `docker exec mtproxy /usr/bin/curl http://localhost:2398/stats`.

 * `ready_targets`: number of Telegram core servers the proxy will try to connect to.
 * `active_targets`: number of Telegram core servers the proxy is actually connected to.
 Should be equal to ready_targets.